 Measurement approaches for measuring compliance with the standards can also vary between projects and jurisdictions.
 Given the extraordinary number of variables to be measured, consideration needs to be given to the consistency of measurement, calculations and reporting for assessing environmental measures such as noise and flora and fauna impacts when setting permit or license conditions.
 For example, there is much scope for variability when selecting the noise data points to be included and also determining the ‘line of best fit’ for those set of noise data points – such variances could mean the difference between compliance or otherwise when assessing the results of a noise testing program.

 5.2.1.
-State governments should review and clarify their current arrangements for the setting of wind farm environmental standards along with the arrangements for oversight and confirmation of compliance with those standards.
-It is strongly preferred that the department or agency setting and maintaining the various wind farm standards is independent of the department or agency responsible for planning and applying those standards.
-In addition, the compliance authorities for a wind farm should be clearly defined, transparent, accessible to the community and able to receive and investigate allegations of compliance breaches.
+State governments should review and clarify their current arrangements for the setting of environmental standards, along with the arrangements for oversight and confirmation of compliance with those standards.
+It is strongly preferred that the department or agency setting and maintaining the various standards is independent of the department or agency responsible for planning and applying those standards.
+In addition, the compliance authorities for a project should be clearly defined, transparent, accessible to the community and able to receive and investigate allegations of compliance breaches.
 Where compliance oversight currently rests with local government, appropriate support and resources should be made available to the council/shire to enable them to effectively perform their compliance and investigative responsibilities, including being equipped with the appropriate policies and procedures to handle alleged breaches of permit/license compliance and/or laws.

 5.2.2.
-Based on the outcome of the review outlined in Recommendation 5.2.1, state governments should consider whether or not the current arrangements are appropriate, effective and consistent with best practices for the independent development, maintenance, compliance management and governance of wind farm environmental standards.
+Based on the outcome of the review outlined in Recommendation 5.2.1, state governments should consider whether or not the current arrangements are appropriate, effective and consistent with best practices for the independent development, maintenance, compliance management and governance of environmental standards applicable to wind and solar projects.
 If planning functions or local councils are designated as the responsible compliance authority, they should be provided with appropriate support and resources to assist them in carrying out their responsibilities.

-- Set and maintain the environmental standards applied to wind farms, including noise, shadow flicker, visual amenity, flora and fauna, environment and heritage (noting the role of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 with regard to Matters of National Environmental Significance including protected flora and fauna), along with specifying the methods and procedures for measurement of the prescribed standards.
+- Set and maintain the environmental standards applied to wind and solar farms, including setback distances, noise, shadow flicker, visual amenity, flora and fauna, environment and heritage (noting the role of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 with regard to Matters of National Environmental Significance including protected flora and fauna), along with specifying the methods and procedures for measurement of the prescribed standards.

-- Review planning applications for wind energy projects and recommend/require permit conditions related to the environmental standards.
-Environmental standard conditions in wind farm permits should clearly state the process for how the measurements are to be undertaken and reported as well as provide the opportunity for peer review of the process, calculations and results.
+- Review planning applications for projects and recommend/require permit conditions related to the environmental standards.
+Environmental standard conditions in permits should clearly state the process for how the measurements are to be undertaken and reported as well as provide the opportunity for peer review of the process, calculations and results.

-- Provide or facilitate peer review and audit of expert reports, including review of testing and modelling programs, submitted by the developer related to permit requirements.
+- Provide or facilitate peer review and audit of expert reports, including review of testing and modelling programs, submitted by the developer related to permit requirements (see also Section 6).

-- Where appropriate, license the wind farm once it is constructed and issue and monitor license conditions for the operation of the wind farm that may be subject to review and renewal.
-State Governments should also receive and review regular reporting against those licence conditions from the wind farm operator and may withdraw licences in the event of unrectified material breaches of applicable license and permit conditions.
+- Where appropriate, license the facility once it is constructed and issue and monitor license conditions for the operation of the asset that may be subject to review and renewal.
+State governments should also receive and review regular reporting against those licence conditions from the project operator and may withdraw licences in the event of unrectified material breaches of applicable license and permit conditions.

 - Receive and investigate complaints related to environmental standards, including alleged breaches of non-compliance with permit requirements or relevant laws.

-- Confirm as required the compliance or non-compliance of a wind farm with regard to environmental standards, related permit conditions and relevant laws.
+- Confirm as required the compliance or non-compliance of an operating project with regard to environmental standards, related permit conditions and relevant laws.

-- Report material wind farm compliance breaches and investigations to the Clean Energy Regulator and other relevant agencies.
+- Report material breaches and investigations to the Clean Energy Regulator and other relevant agencies.

-- Liaise with other agencies (e.g. Civil Aviation Safety Authority, Australian Government Department of the Environment and Energy) on assessments and compliance matters that involve such agencies.
+- Liaise with other agencies (e.g. Civil Aviation Safety Authority, Australian Government Department of Agriculture, Water and the Environment) on assessments and compliance matters that involve such agencies.

 5.2.4.
-Planning permits (and/or applicable licenses) for wind farms should clearly state:
+Planning permits (and/or applicable licenses) for projects should clearly state: